Web Developer

 Take them from the posting.
 For a web role they usually repeat: responsive website building, page speed and Core Web Vitals, SEO and structured data, and accessibility.
 Pick the three the posting leans on hardest and answer those.

 Numbers and specifics.
 Name the page, name the change, and attach a result: took Largest Contentful Paint from 4.2s to 1.8s, halved page weight, grew organic clicks by 30 percent.
-One concrete win beats a paragraph of adjectives, and the generator gives you slots for exactly that.
+One real win outweighs a page of adjectives, and the generator gives you slots for exactly that.

 Yes.
 Press Edit above the letter and pick any sentence to say it your way.
 The side-panel fields keep control of their own sections; the rest you can rewrite freely.